Guides

 Your assessment outcome has arrived.
 Now what?
-This guide covers the 56-day service agreement window, the 28-day extension option, the appeals process, and the practical steps to take while your approval is live.
+This guide covers the 56-day home care service agreement window (residential approvals don't expire), the 28-day extension option, the appeals process, and the practical steps to take next.

-The short version: You have 56 days to enter a service agreement with a provider, plus an optional 28-day extension.
+The short version: If you were approved for home care, you have 56 days to enter a service agreement with a provider, plus an optional 28-day extension.
+If you were approved for residential care, there is no deadline — your approval does not expire.
 If you disagree with the outcome, you have 28 days to request a review.
 Save your assessor's contact details — you may need them later.

 When the Outcome Arrives